Toutouwai/headingscase/README.md

 ## Installation

+The plugin folder must be named "headingscase" – if needed, rename the folder to remove the "-master" suffix added by GitHub.
 Copy the "headingscase" folder to /site/modules/InputfieldCKEditor/plugins/

 In the field settings for each CKEditor field that you want to activate the plugin for: